Adoption of Minors

 When is a petition for adoption filed?

 The adoption petition must be filed within 30 days after the minor is placed with the prospective adoption parent(s) for adoption.
-If the person seeking the adoption is a stepparent or relative of the adoptee then the adoptee must reside with the petitioner for a year before such petition is filed.
+If the person seeking the adoption is a stepparent or relative of the adoptee then the adoptee must reside with the petitioner for a year before such a petition is filed.
 If the child has not lived with the stepparent or relative for a year, the adoption will proceed in the same manner as all other adoptions unless the court waives the residence requirement.

 Can I pay the parent of a minor or unborn child for the child?